Edith Viola (Miner) Keeler was born on March 27, 1872 near Tontogany, Wood County, OH, the daughter of Jacob and Louise (Finkenbeiner) Miner.

 ~ Daughter Hazel (Keeler) Young ~

-At age 86, Clark remained "very active … and drives his own car, mows his lawn and makes minor repairs to his winter home in Miami, Fla., even though he suffered from a severe fall two years ago from which he has not fully recovered."
+At age 86, said a newspaper, he remained "very active and drives his own car, mows his lawn and makes minor repairs to his winter home in Miami, Fla., even though he suffered from a severe fall two years ago from which he has not fully recovered."

 ~ Son Earl Clinton Keeler ~

 As a young man, Earl had light blue eyes and light brown hair.
-He served in France with the US Army during World War I, and on his military draft registration card listed that he was a book keeper working for a company in Haskins.
-Later, he worked for the Grand Trunk Railroad, moving to Port Huron, St. Clair County, MI in about 1934, and retiring in 1960.
-He was a member of an early union, the Brotherhood of Railway Clerks, Lodge No. 211.
+He joined the U.S. Army during World War I, and on his military draft registration card listed that he was a book keeper working for a company in Haskins.
+He trained at Camp Sherman and then was deployed to France.

-Copyright © 2002-2003, 2009, 2012 Mark A. Miner
+Copyright © 2002-2003, 2009, 2012, 2022-2023 Mark A. Miner